While growing a beard is a satisfying and enjoyable experience, getting uncomfortable and unattractive beard rash is

 Giving Your Beard a Break

-Once you suspect that you have beard rash, stop shaving or switch to an electric shaver.
-The electric shaver is gentle on the surface of the skin, causing less trauma and irritation.
+Once you suspect that you have beard rash, stop shaving or switch to an electric stubble trimmer.
+The electric trimmer is gentle on the surface of the skin, causing less trauma and irritation.

 If you have stopped shaving until the irritation clears up, consider applying tree oil or aftershave products made with tree oil to treat the surface of your skin.